 Psychological Strategies

 - Emotional Regulation Techniques: To feel in control, you must feel psychologically safe.
 Many relaxation techniques, such as meditation, can promote a feeling of safety and an ability to handle stress and build mental resilience.
-To learn more about the role the nervous system plays in feelings of safety, check out this article.
+To learn more about the role that the nervous system plays in feelings of safety, check out this article.

 - Communication Skills Development: Learn some basic communication skills and practice, practice, practice.

-- Practice and Habit Formation: I prefer “Practice makes progress” to “Practice makes perfect.”
+- Practice and Habit Formation: I prefer the phrase “practice makes progress” to “practice makes perfect.”
 When you practice being kind, you will see the results in real-time.
 Like a well-developed muscle, the stronger these brain regions become, the faster they activate when you need to restrain yourself and act resiliently.
 For example, the more you practice cooking, the better your chances of becoming a good cook.

 Physiological Support